Nelly Custis Park Neighborhood Conservation Project

 - Foliar Spray of Regrowth- Over time, depending on the regrowth, contractor will spray herbicide to the bamboo leaves that regrow.
 This may require several years of follow-up treatments. (ongoing)

-The Neighborhood Conservation Program approved these improvements to Nelly Custis Park: storm water management to correct existing drainage problems; removal of invasive species; improved circulation for accessibility and park use; additional school-age play equipment; new site furnishings; and additional plantings for shade and beautification.
-Learn more about NC programs here.
-As part of the project every effort will be made to not remove trees unless absolutely necessary.
-Invasive species will be removed in accordance with the County Invasive Plant Program.
+The Neighborhood Conservation Program approved these improvements to Nelly Custis Park: storm water management to mitigate existing drainage problems; removal of invasive species; improved circulation for accessibility and park use; school-age play equipment; new site furnishings; and additional plantings for shade and beautification.

 See the Nelly Custis Park Concept Plan, Image Board and revised Project Scope here